-We have audited the financial statements of the governmental activities and the fund information of Boise River Flood Control District No. 10 as of and for the year ended September 30, 2012, which collectively comprise the District's basic financial statements and have issued our report thereon dated January 15, 2013.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the fund information of Boise River Flood Control District No. 10, as of and for the year ended September 30, 2013, and the related notes to the financial statements, which collectively comprise Boise River Flood Control District No. 10's basic financial statements, and have issued our report thereon dated February 11, 2014.